 Considerations For Your Fall Tillage Strategy

-Soil TypeThe amount and kind of tillage you use will be largely dependent on soil type.
-For example, soils that are high in organic matter and clay content trap more moisture, which makes it difficult to use a no-till system, especially on flat, lakebed soils with poor internal drainage.
+Soil TypeThe amount and kind of tillage you use depend largely on soil type.
+For example, soils high in organic matter and clay content trap more moisture, making it difficult to use a no-till system, especially on flat, lakebed soils with poor internal drainage.
 Getting fields to dry out in the spring for timely planting can be very difficult in these situations without doing some sort of fall tillage to break up the hardpan.
 On the other hand, older, weathered soils in areas with warmer, open winters, such as the southern U.S. or southeastern Corn Belt, are much better suited for more minimal tillage options.

 Annual Precipitation LevelsThe more tillage that’s done, the more moisture is evaporated from the soil.
-So, if you’re west of the Missouri River, where moisture is at a premium, doing the least amount of tillage possible is usually advantageous to conserve moisture.
+So, if you’re in the Western Corn Belt, where moisture is at a premium, doing the least amount of tillage possible is usually advantageous to conserve moisture.

 Crops Harvested and Crops to Be PlantedCompared to soybeans, corn leaves three to five times the amount of residue in the field after harvest.
 In continuous corn systems, getting that amount of residue incorporated into the soil to make way for a decent seedbed can be an undertaking.
-Oftentimes, this is when growers will turn to a moldboard plow method.
+Often, this is when growers will turn to a more aggressive tillage method like disk rippers or moldboard plows.
 However, since soybeans leave much less residue, they require less tillage postharvest.

 Another reason you may want to get more aggressive with tillage is if you plan to plant a specialty crop like sugar beets in the spring.
-Sugar beets are planted shallower than corn so it’s important to incorporate residue well to maintain a fitting seedbed at 1-inch deep.
+Sugar beets are planted shallower than corn, so it’s essential to incorporate residue well to maintain a suitable seedbed at 1-inch deep.

 Erosion ManagementSince erosion is a primary concern with tillage, consider the characteristics of your fields and their susceptibility to erosion.
 For example, in flat fields, wind erosion is the biggest concern, while for hilly fields, water or gully erosion is more of a threat.